Plasminogen activator: Function

 Produced mainly in the liver, plasminogen is the inactive zymogen form of plasmin, and circulates in plasma in a closed conformation that cannot be activated.
-Binding clots or cell surface causes its conformation to change, allowing it to be activated by plasminogen activators.
+Binding clots or cell surfaces cause their conformation to change, allowing them to be activated by plasminogen activators.
 Plasminogen activators do so by cleaving the R561/V562 peptide bond, producing the active protein plasmin, which catalyzes the degradation of fibrin polymers that make up the structure of blood clots.

 Inhibition

 The main inhibitor of tissue plasminogen activator and urokinase is plasminogen activator inhibitor-1 (PAI-1).
 Plasminogen activator inhibitor-1 is a serine protease, synthesized by endothelial cells, that specifically inhibits tissue plasminogen activator (tPA) and urokinase (uPA).
-Tissue plasminogen activator and urokinase are the activators of plasminogen and results in the breakdown of blood clots (fibrinolysis).
+Tissue plasminogen activator and urokinase are the activators of plasminogen and result in the breakdown of blood clots (fibrinolysis).

-PAI-1 levels has also been studied in patients and how they influence certain diseases.
+PAI-1 levels have also been studied in patients and how they influence certain diseases.
 Elevated serum levels of PAI-1 have been found in obese individuals.
 Elevated levels of PAI-1 also seem to increase the risk of atherothrombotic events and may also promote vascular disease.

-Plasminogen activator inhibitor-2 (PAI-2) is also a serine protease that inactivates tPA and uPA.
+Plasminogen activator inhibitor-2 (PAI-2) is a serine protease that inactivates tPA and uPA.
 PAI-2 is produced by the placenta and only found in high quantities in the blood during pregnancy.